 Salmonellae are gram-negative, non-spore-forming, facultatively anaerobic bacilli.
 The non-typhoidal Salmonella species includes all species and serotypes of Salmonella enterica excluding S Typhi and S Paratyphi, the causes of enteric fever.
 This topic discusses diagnosis and treatment of gastroenteritis caused by non-typhoidal Salmonella.

 - extremes of age (<12 months and >50 years)

 - presence of an immunosuppressive state

 - animal contact

 - poorly controlled diabetes mellitus

 - iron overload

-Dr Michael Preziosi and Dr Joshua Fierer would like to gratefully acknowledge Dr Nancy F. Crum-Cianflone, a previous contributor to this monograph.
-NFCC declares that she has no competing interests.
+Dr William A Petri would like to gratefully acknowledge Dr Michael Preziosi, Dr Joshua Fierer, and Dr Nancy F. Crum-Cianflone, previous contributors to this topic.
+JF and NFCC are authors of references cited in this topic.
+MP declares that he has no competing interests.

 Chief Medical Officer